Bleng-flash/tp/docs/DeveloperGuide.md

 * **RAM**: Random Access Memory.
 Main memory of the computer, used for temporary storage of data and instructions.
 * **SSD**: Solid State Drive.
 A high speed storage device that stores data permanently.
 * **Student**: Refers to a learner or individual being taught by the user of this application.
 Interchangeable with "Person".
+* **JSON**: JavaScript Object Notation.
+A lightweight text-based format used by EduDex to store and retrieve data such as students, subjects and lessons

 --------------------------------------------------------------------------------------------------------------------